LITTLE FREE LIBRARIES

 We have committed all 50 of our Little Free Libraries in "Phase 1!"
 View our installed libraries above and their descriptions.
-If you are interested in becoming a steward of a LFL during "Phase 2," please fill out the form and you will be placed on the wait list.
+If you are interested in becoming a steward of a LFL during "Phase 2", fill out the form and we will contact you with more information.
 Special thanks to all of our wonderful volunteer stewards!

 If you have gently used children and young adult books you would like to donate to LNGC to be used for our Little Free Libraries, please contact liz.asman@LNGC.org.